MonikaSzucs/comp-2825-computer-architecture-organization/class-5/quiz.md

 Step 1
 best case: 0ms
 worst case seek time: 20ms
-average case: (0+20)/2 = 10ms
+average case: (0+20)/2 = 10ms  // average seek time

 Step 2
-wait for sector 0 to spin
-to the read/write head 10/2 = 5ms
+wait for sector 0 to spin  // sector is one piece of the pie to the read/write head (10ms/rev)/2 = 5ms   // finding the start point

 Step 3
 wait time 10-12    mod 10 = 8ms